PHSI-supplements/labs/integrated-labs/CalculatorLab/doc/05-number-builder.md

 In `build_number()`:
 - [ ] Prepare [state machines](04-polling.md#the-input-solution-that-keeps-the-system-responsive) for the keypad, the left pushbutton, and the right pushbutton.
 - [ ] Add code to the keypad state machine to detect a keypress and set `number` to the key's face-value, while keeping the system responsive to other inputs.
-- [ ] Add code to the **left** buton's state machine to detect a button press and negate `number`, while keeping the system responsive to other inputs.
+- [ ] Add code to the **left** button's state machine to detect a button press and negate `number`, while keeping the system responsive to other inputs.
-- [ ] Add code to the **right** buton's state machine to detect a button press and set `number` to 0, while keeping the system responsive to other inputs.
+- [ ] Add code to the **right** button's state machine to detect a button press and set `number` to 0, while keeping the system responsive to other inputs.
 - [ ] Add code to illuminate the **left** LED whenever a key is pressed and deluminate the LED a half-second later, while keeping the system responsive to further inputs.
 - [ ] Add code to illuminate the **right** LED whenever either pushbutton is pressed and deluminate the LED a half-second later, while keeping the system responsive to further inputs.